 Some arrhythmias may only appear when the heart is working hard.
-An exercise stress test is an EKG during physical activity.
+An exercise stress test is an ECG during physical activity.
 The test is used to look for an appropriate response to exercise, appearance of abnormal rhythms or events during activity, and ability for heart to recover after activity.
 People who cannot exercise may be given IV medication that simulates the effects of physical exertion on the heart.

 Most arrhythmias are not constant.
 They may not occur during testing in a care center.
 Your doctor may recommend a portable device that will monitor your heart rhythm over a long period of time during everyday activities.
 Portable heart monitoring can be done with:

 If you are diagnosed with an arrhythmia, your doctor may want other tests to help determine if there is an underlying cause.
 This may include imaging tests, which can evaluate your heart, blood vessels, and surrounding structures for any loss of function or damage.
 Imaging tests may include: